 St. Boniface Library - Salle Marie Lynn Bernard

 Mike Diehl, Practice Lead, Databases and Business Intelligence Imaginet

-Mike Diehl is the Practice Lead for Databases and Business Intelligence at Imaginet Resources, a Microsoft partner with offices in Dallas, Calgary, and Winnipeg.
-Mike has over 20 years of experience using Microsoft database technologies and is also an expert in Agile Analytics, Scrum, Kanban, and Microsoft Team Foundation Server.
+Mike Diehl is the practice lead for Databases and Business Intelligence at Imaginet Resources, a Microsoft partner with offices in Dallas, Calgary, and Winnipeg.
+Mike has over 20 years of experience using Microsoft database technologies and is an expert in Agile Analytics, Scrum, Kanban, and Microsoft Team Foundation Server.

 Power BI: The Good, Bad, and Ugly